Summarization Programs: Interpretable Abstractive Summarization with Neural Modular Trees: RQ1: Summarization Program Search

-At a high level, \search{} operates as follows (see Algorithm \ref{algo}).
+\textbf{\search{} Algorithm.} \search{} operates as follows (see Algorithm \ref{algo}).
 For each summary sentence, it initializes a priority queue, each element $(s_1, s_2, m, h)$ of which represents a module $m$, the sentences $s_1$ and $s_2$ on which $m$ is defined ($s_2$ is empty for `compression' and `paraphrase' modules) and the corresponding tree height $h$.
 The initial elements in the queue represent possible operations only on the document sentences.
 Next, at each step of the search, \search{} pops an element from the queue and executes the operation over the corresponding operands to generate a new sentence.
-Each module generates top-5 outputs using beam search and the one with the highest R-L score with the corresponding summary sentence is chosen.
+Each module generates top-5 outputs using beam search and the one with the highest R-L score is chosen.
 Using this new sentence, \search{} creates new elements for the priority queue by considering all potential operations involving the new sentence and other available sentences.
 Then, these new elements may be explored in the next steps of the search.

-As a best-first search method, \search{} ranks the elements in the queue according to the following scoring function.
+As a best-first search method, \search{} ranks the elements in the queue with the following scoring function.

 The scoring function considers the maximum of the R-L scores with respect to generations $s_1$ and $s_2$ such that if the module $m$ is executed, it can possibly lead to a sentence that is of an even higher R-L score than its children.
-Since the objective of \search{} is to maximise the R-L score with respect to the summary sentence, this scoring function encourages prioritizing elements in the queue that can potentially lead to higher scores.
-Whenever a new sentence is generated, its R-L score with the gold summary sentence is computed and accordingly, the maximum score and the corresponding best possible root node of the tree are updated.
-Upon completion of the search (when the queue becomes empty), the node with the maximum score is chosen as the root node and the entire tree is constructed by backtracking from it.
-Since searching for the best Summarization Program exhaustively is prohibitive, \search{} achieves efficiency through the important design choices discussed below.\footnote{For compactness, we do not show all the design choices in the Algorithm outline.}
+Intuitively, it encourages prioritizing elements in the queue that can potentially lead to higher scores.
+Whenever a new sentence is generated, its R-L score with the gold summary sentence is computed and accordingly, the best possible root node of the tree is updated.
+Upon completion of the search (when the queue becomes empty), the node with the maximum score is chosen as the root node and the tree rooted at that node is the final tree.
+Since performing \search{} exhaustively can be prohibitive, it is made efficient through the following design choices.